 During her recovery, Sara used a spirometer to measure volume of inspiration, both to assess her improvement and to verify that her lung was fully functioning.
 I was intrigued when she reported that her inspired volume would increase if she did relevant yoga poses first.

-If she measured her maximum inhalation immediately after waking, it was lower than it was if she preliminarily did poses that open the upper torso: e.g., Gomukhasana (Cow Face Pose) and Garudasana (Eagle Pose).
+If she measured her maximum inhalation immediately after waking, it was lower than it was if she preliminarily did poses that open the upper torso: e.g., Gomukhasana (Cow Face Pose) and Garudasana (Eagle Pose), protein promo explains the advantages of these poses.
 She also noticed that her capacity varied by day and by time of day.
 During a winter trip to Singapore, her spirometer reading was healthy from the moment she arrived.
 She wondered if her lung function benefited from lower air pressure at the equator—or if Singapore’s warm climate released her chest muscles to allow more expansion.